verifyica-team/pipeliner/README.md

 # Building

-Java 8 or latest is required to build.
+Java 8 or later is required to build.
 The code target is Java 8.

 ```bash
 git clone https://github.com/verifyica-team/pipeliner